InformaticsMatters/virtual-screening/data-manager/docs/im-virtual-screening/ultrafast-shape-recognition.md

+# Job: ultrafast-shape-recognition

-This topic describes how to run the `ultrafast-shape-recognition` job from the `virtual screening` category in the `im-virtual-screening` collection.
+This describes how to run the `ultrafast-shape-recognition` job from the `virtual screening` category in the `im-virtual-screening` collection.

 ## What the job does